ossimlabs/omar-common/docs/install-guide/omar-common.md

 endpoints:
   health:
     enabled: true
+  info:
+    enabled: true
 ```

 This will enable the endpoint .../health to be accessed and should return a JSON formatted string describing the status of the service.
 This is a common endpoint that can be enabled so a third party program can watch the service to make sure it's still alive and well.
-Some other endpoints can be enabled:
+List of some but not all endpoints:

+* **health** Shows the health of the service.
 * **env** Exposes properties from Spring’s ConfigurableEnvironment.
 * **metrics**  Shows ‘metrics’ information for the current application.
 * **mappings** Shows the endpoint mappings for the endpoints